 Tax is automatically deducted from your wages by your employer, under a PAYG Scheme (pay as you go).
 In order to be paid for services by an employer, you will need to provide a Tax File Number.
 You can apply online at www.ato.gov.au or you may visit the central taxation office in any capital city.

 Everyone who works in Australia is entitled to Superannuation which is an additional 9.5% in addition to your hourly rate.
 This is our pension scheme.
 Once you earn over $450 per month with one employer, they are legally bound to pay superannuation.
 There are several Superannuation funds available, or this can set up by our agency if more convenient.
 Once you leave Australia on a permanent basis you will get all your Superannuation returned to you.

 If you are here on a working holiday visa, you will pay less tax be subject to paying a higher tax rate than those on 457 working visa or student visa.
 Some tax rebates are also available on exit.
-AB Dental recommends that you utilise an accounting service (tax agent) in order to maximise the financial benefit.
+AB Dental and Medical recommends that you utilise an accounting service (tax agent) in order to maximise the financial benefit.
 You will need to allow 2 to 4 week period for processing.

 Visas & Sponsorship

 A working visa in Australia is available to people 18-30 years without dependent children, and permits a 12 month stay in Australia from entry date.
 Extensions are available by working in rural areas for a period of 3 months after the initial 12 months.